thelocalh0st/thelocalh0st.github.io/_posts/2023-03-23-http-rate-limit-bypass.md

 ## Introduction

-This write-up explores a bug bounty methodology related to bypassing HTTP rate limiting.
-The goal is to evade rate limiting restrictions by adding specific headers and changing the IP address for each request.
-So grab your Burp Suite and let's dive into the technical details!
+Hey there, fellow bug bounty hunters!
+Today, we're going to explore a fun and sneaky bug bounty methodology that involves bypassing those  HTTP rate limits.
+We'll learn how to outsmart the servers by adding some secret headers and playing around with IP addresses.
+So grab your Burp Suite and get ready for some ninja moves!

 ## Background

-Rate limiting is a common defense mechanism implemented by servers to prevent abuse or excessive requests.
-When the rate limit is exceeded, the server responds with a `429` HTTP status code, indicating `"Too Many Requests."` However, in some cases, it may be possible to bypass this restriction.
+Rate limiting is like a security guard for servers, trying to prevent abuse and excessive requests.
+When you cross the line, the server slaps you with a `429` HTTP status code, saying, "Whoa there, buddy, too many requests!"
+But guess what?
+We can find ways to dance around those limits.

 ```mermaid
 sequenceDiagram